 - The Fast Zombie, identified by his brownish-green clothing.
 He shambles slightly faster, but otherwise goes down just as easily as a regular zombie.

-- The Chainsaw Zombie, which is the strongest zombie type in the game.
+- The Chainsaw Zombie, which is the strongest zombie type in the game next to the Commando.
 He carries a Chainsaw and is very aggressive.

 - Everything's Deader with Zombies: They're created by Demonic Possession and arguably Technically Living Zombies (the very first zombie we see is converted straight from a living victim, implying at least some of the others you fight subsequently went straight from alive to zombie without dying first).
 They have some capacity for tool use, but these basic zombies are slow and stupid.